How to Decline a College Acceptance Offer

 Why This Email Was Successful

 This sample email is an effective way to inform a college of your decision.
-The student demonstrates gratitude right off the bat by thanking the university for the offer of acceptance, and any scholarships they received.
+The student demonstrates gratitude immediately by thanking the university for the offer of acceptance, and any scholarships they received.

 Overall, the email is clear and concise.